versehe/AB_Testing_Notebook/README.md

   *Users are surprisingly emotional to this kind of change.
 You may experience a downturn in short time, but this change is reversable, they may eventually come back.
 So the ab tesing result in short term might be false positive.*
 * **Give cupcakes samples to a local communuity to test best flavor.**
   *Your customers may have a strong impacts to each other, their opinions might not be truly idependent thoughts.
 You may want to give yout samples to customer individually.*

+### Concerns in AB testing designing
+1. **risk**: what risk your participants are taking? think about medicine experiments
+2. **benefit**:what Even if the risk is minimal, will the results help imcrease your engagement/revenue?
+3. **alternatives**: the fewer alternatives that participants have, the more likely they will still have to use your service.
+4. **privacy**: you may want to collect and store anonymous data other than identified data.
+Anonymous data can be considered pseudonymous if it is stored with a randomly generated id